Find Schools

 • Transport patients to and from the occupational therapy work area.

-Things an Occupational Therapy Aide Should Know How to Do
+What an Occupational Therapy Aide Should Know

 These are the skills Occupational Therapy Aides say are the most useful in their careers: